 What would be a scientific view of the world?

 It could be said that the scientific view of the world is based on proven answers to specific questions.
-"How old are recently identified fossils?
+For example, "How old are recently identified fossils?
 What are the consequences of mutations in a certain gene?
-How does the endocrine system help maintain homeostasis?"
-These are questions in which definite answers can be sought.
-These answers help expand the scientific view of the world.
+How does the endocrine system help maintain homeostasis?".
+These questions have definite answers which can help expand the scientific view of the world.
 Questions that cannot be answered with definitive answers, questions that cannot be proved with evidence, are not based on science.
 The scientific view of the world would not include answers to such questions.

 A Scientific View of the World

-Science is based on the analysis of things that humans can observe either by themselves through their senses, or by using special equipment.
-Science therefore cannot explain anything about the natural world that is beyond what is observable by current means.
+Science is based on the analysis of observations made either through our senses or by using special equipment.
+Science therefore cannot explain anything about the natural world that is beyond what is observable.
 The term supernatural refers to entities, events, or powers regarded as being beyond nature, in that such things cannot be explained by scientific means.
-They are not measurable or observable in the same way the natural world is, and so considered to be outside the realm of scientific examination.
+They are not measurable or observable in the same way the natural world is, and are therefore considered to be outside the realm of scientific examination.

-When trying to answer scientific questions, there is no fixed set of steps that scientists always follow and there is no single path that leads to scientific knowledge.
-There are, however, certain features of science that give it a very specific fashion of investigating.
+There is no single path that leads to scientific knowledge, and scientists do not follow a fixed set of steps when attempting to discover the answer to scientific questions.
+There are, however, certain specific features of scientific investigation.
 You do not have to be a professional scientist to think like a scientist.
-Everyone, including you, can use certain features of scientific thinking to think critically about issues and situations in everyday life.
+Everyone, including you, can use certain features of scientific thinking to analyze issues and situations in everyday life.

-Science assumes that the universe is a vast single system in which the basic rules are the same, and thus nature, and what happens in nature, can be understood.
-Things that are learned from studying one part of the universe can be applied to other parts of the universe.
+In science, it is assumed that the universe is a vast single system governed by basic rules and thus, things that are learned from studying one part of the universe can be applied to other parts of the universe.
 For example, the same principles of motion and gravitation that explain the motion of falling objects on Earth also explain the orbit of the planets around the sun, and galaxies, as shown in the Figure below.
-As discussed below, as more and more information and knowledge is collected and understood, scientific ideas can change.
-And even though scientific knowledge usually stands the test of time, it cannot answer all questions.
+Thus nature, and what happens in nature, can be understood.
+However, as discussed below, as more and more information and knowledge is collected and understood, scientific ideas can change.
+Even though scientific knowledge usually stands the test of time, it cannot answer all questions.

 Nature Can Be Understood

-Science presumes that events in the universe happen in patterns that can be understood by careful study.
-Scientists believe that through the use of the mind, and with the help of instruments that extend the human senses, people can discover patterns in all of nature that can help us understand life, the world and the universe.
+In science, it is presumed that events in the universe happen in patterns that can be understood by careful study.
+Scientists believe that with the help of instruments that extend the human senses and our own careful observation and analysis, people can discover patterns in all of nature that can help us understand all facets of life, the world, and the universe.

 Scientists think of nature as a single system controlled by natural laws.
-By discovering natural laws, scientists strive to increase their understanding of the natural world.
+Scientists strive to increase their understanding of the natural world by discovering natural laws.
 Laws of nature are expressed as scientific laws.
 A scientific law is a statement that describes what always happens under certain conditions in nature.

 An example of a scientific law is the law of gravity, which was discovered by Sir Isaac Newton (see Figure below).
 The law of gravity states that objects always fall towards Earth because of the pull of gravity.
 Based on this law, Newton could explain many natural events.
 He could explain not only why objects such as apples always fall to the ground, but he could also explain why the moon orbits Earth.
-Isaac Newton discovered laws of motion as well as the law of gravity.
+In addition to the laws of gravity, Newton also discovered laws of motion.
 His laws of motion allowed him to explain why objects move as they do.

 Scientific Ideas Can Change

 Science is a process for developing knowledge.
-Change in knowledge about the natural world is expected because new observations may challenge the existing understanding of nature.
-No matter how well one theory explains a set of observations, it is possible that another theory may fit just as well or better, or may fit a still wider range of observations.
-In science, the testing and improving of theories goes on all the time.
+Change in knowledge about the natural world is expected because there is often room for new observations which may challenge current views.
+No matter how well one theory explains a set of observations, it is possible that a different theory may explain them just as well or better, or may also encompass a wider range of observations.
+Scientists are always testing and attempting to improve theories.
 Scientists know that even if there is no way to gain complete knowledge about something, an increasingly accurate understanding of nature will develop over time.

-The ability of scientists to make more accurate predictions about the natural world, from determining how the smallest living organisms develop antibiotic resistance to how "non-living" viruses continue to evolve, from how a cancerous tumor develops its own blood supply to how mutations lead to cancer and other diseases, from trying to predict earthquakes to calculating the orbit of an asteroid, provides evidence that scientists are gaining an understanding of how the world works.
+The ability of scientists to make progressively more accurate predictions about the natural world, from determining how the smallest living organisms develop antibiotic resistance, to how "non-living" viruses continue to evolve, from how a cancerous tumor develops its own blood supply, to how mutations lead to cancer and other diseases, from trying to predict earthquakes, to calculating the orbit of an asteroid, provides evidence that scientists are gaining an understanding of how the world works.